xaosfiftytwo/xscripts/README.md

 I recommend using dash instead of bash; it is much faster, and everything has been tested to work with dash's limited capabilities.

+I have added a large collection of .xbm tiles suitable for xsetroot; they're in `xbm` and subfolders.

-You can create .xbm tiles with the `bitmap` program.
+You can also quickly create .xbm tiles with the `bitmap` program.

 You can symlink the script `xappspicker` to somewhere in your `$PATH`; however, do not copy over the actual script.